 Accidental pet damage and home insurance

 Much as we love our pets, they’re sometimes not as well behaved as we’d like.
 If your pet shreds your sofa or knocks over your favourite vase, will you be covered by home insurance?
-We take a look.
+Here’s what you need to know about pet damage insurance.

 Much as we love our pets, they’re sometimes not as well behaved as we’d like.
 If your pet shreds your sofa or knocks over your favourite vase, will you be covered by home insurance?
-We take a look.
+Here’s what you need to know about pet damage insurance.

 Is accidental pet damage covered by my standard home insurance?